Oluwasomi/DSA-Capstone-Project-Palmoria-Group-/README.md

 ### DSA-Capstone-Project-Palmoria-Group-Analysis
+This project was executed as part of the DSA Capstone to demonstrate analytical thinking and real-world application of data transformation, visualization, and storytelling.
 #### Project Topic: Palmoria Group HR Analysis

 #### Project Overview

-This project was conducted as part of the DSA Capstone Program to evaluate and apply data analysis skills using real-world data.
 The focus is on analyzing HR data from Palmoria Group, a manufacturing company with branches in Lagos, Abuja, and Kaduna.

 Palmoria has been accused of gender bias, particularly against its female workforce.
 This analysis explores the employee dataset to determine the validity of those claims.